Parent & Family Engagement

 Patricia Weinzapfel

-Patricia is the author of No More Mumbo Jumbo, Bridging the Communication Gap Between Educators and Families.
-The book is designed to help educators build relationships with families through effective communication practices.
+Patricia is the author of the best-selling book Closing the Loop: A Powerful and Practical Guide to School-Home Communication.
+The book helps educators build relationships with families through effective school-home communication.

 Present at the PFE Conference